-You have decided to attend MTI with the expectation that we are going to help you prepare for the business world.
-When going on field trips or hosting a guest speaker, students should wear business attire (dress pants, dress skirt, dress shoes and MTI polo or T-shirt).
+You have decided to attend the Entrepreneurship Academy with the expectation that we are going to help you prepare for the business world.
+There will be times when students will be required to wear business attire (dress pants, dress skirt, dress shoes).
 Students are required to adhere to the Marion County School Department’s Dress Code.

 Independent Learning & Studying

 Students will be completing on-line tutorials to assist them for industry certification.
-Students will also be completing individual writing assignments in this course.
-Writing and editing are essential skills in today’s business and legal field.
+Students will also be completing individual assignments.
+Writing and editing are essential skills in today’s business field.
 The organization of student writing, sentence structure, and use of grammar, spelling, and punctuation will be evaluated along with content.
-Writing assignments will be included in: in-class assignments, group projects, Internet research, guest speakers and field trips, self-assessment and reflection.
+Writing assignments will be included in the form of: in-class assignments, group projects, Internet research, guest speakers and field trips, self-assessment, reflection and business plans.

 Cell Phones – THE USE OF CELL PHONES ARE PROHIBITED DURING CLASS TIME!